 Analogies and stories always increase the drama and attention span.
 Yet, it's hard to find and craft interesting stories on a regular basis.
 Or is it?
-Find out how you can use three simple and effective ways to craft a ton of great stories and analogies.
+Find out how you can use a simple and effective ways to craft a ton of great stories and analogies.

 I remember how I always groaned when my father started to tell his story of “how he drew a kingfisher”, when he was just a boy in school.

 I loved the story, but I'd heard it so many times, that the thought of escape always crossed my mind when he'd start up that story.
 The reader experiences a similar “groan moment” the minute you start up on an analogy that they've heard before.

 Analogies like how you learn to ride a bicycle, drive a car—these are tired analogies

 These analogies are boring for the reader, no matter if you use it in a sales letter or in your article.

 So how you decide when to ditch the analogy?